crukci-bioinformatics/mga2/README.md

 Sequence reads will often align to more than one reference genome.
 MGA assigns reads to the genome with the fewest mismatches.
-If a read aligns with the same samllest number of mismatches to multiple genomes, then the following method is used to assign reads to one of the best-matching genomes.
+If a read aligns with the same smallest number of mismatches to multiple genomes, then the following method is used to assign reads to one of the best-matching genomes.

 1. Select alignments for each read with the fewest mismatches for that read; discard the sub-optimal alignments